tyler17b/ZeroTier-TAK-Server/README.md

 ### AMD64 & ARM64 (Pi4) setup

 The script will auto-detect your architecture and use the ARM Docker file if the architecture is determined to be `arm64`.

+### ZeroTier VPN Integration

+Before running the setup, ensure that ZeroTier is installed and connected to your desired network.
+This is crucial as the setup script auto-detects the first active ZeroTier network interface (ztn) and configures the TAK server accordingly.

+To install ZeroTier, follow the instructions at https://www.zerotier.com/download/ and ensure that you are connected to a network before proceeding with the TAK server setup.

 ## Installation